plattysoft/Beret/README.md

 # Installing

-You need to have an Android Things developer kit with at least version 1.0 of Android Things installed.
+You need to have an Android Things developer kit.
 You can use a monitor, keyboard and mouse connected to your dev kit, or you can use the companion app on a tablet to create your programs.
 You have a few options, I suggest you take the easy way.